 - Bracelet may be resized.

 - A condition “3” movement keeps time within 60 seconds a day when fully wound (30 seconds for a quartz movement).
 All functions work properly.
-Movement has not been serviced within the previous 5 years or it is unknown when the last service has been completed.
+The movement has not been serviced within the previous 5 years or it is unknown when the last service has been completed.
 It is not broken but regulation or service would make it keep better time.

 Condition 4 (Fair):